lmri-met/metpyrad/docs/source/topics/hidex300_counter/measuring.rst

 ===================

-One of the common uses of the Hidex 300 SL in radionuclide metrology is to measure the activity of a radionuclide in terms of time.
+One of the common uses of the Hidex 300 SL in radionuclide metrology is to **measure the activity** of a radionuclide in terms of time.
 This type of measure allows to see how the activity of the radionuclide decays over time.
-From such a measure you can derive important quantities that characterize the radionuclide being measured.
+From such a measure you can derive important quantities that characterize the radionuclide being measured, such us the half-life (:math:`t_{1/2}`) of the radionuclide.
-One of this quantities is the half-life (:math:`t_{1/2}`), which is the time taken for the activity of a given radionuclide to decay to half of its initial value.

 Measurement structure
 ---------------------

-This measure involves making repeated measurements of the radionuclide in the same conditions along several days.
+This measure involves making **repeated measurements** of the radionuclide in the same conditions along several days.
 So this measure is really a set of measurements.
-This set of measurements consists on a number of cycles of measurement, each one with a number of repetitions.
+This set of measurements consists on a number of **cycles** of measurement, each one with a number of repetitions.
-Each repetition consists on measuring the sample of the radionuclide and background (a measurement without sample) during a specific period of time.
+Each **repetition** consists on measuring the sample of the radionuclide and background (a measurement without sample) during a specific period of time.

 .. code-block::